 Virginia was one of just a few states that prohibit land-based casinos until lawmakers passed legislation in 2020 to authorize the construction of up to five casinos pending resident approval via referendums held in November 2020 and 2021:

 - Danville (voted yes)

 - Bristol (voted yes)

 Sports betting is legal in Virginia and regulated by the state lottery.
 Lawmakers passed SB 384 to authorize online sports betting, mobile sportsbooks, and retail sportsbooks at casinos and qualified sports venues.

 The first Virginia sports betting apps launched in January 2021.
-Currently, Virginia gamblers can choose from five online sportsbooks:
+Currently, Virginia gamblers can choose from six online sportsbooks:

 Home Poker Games

 Social gaming, including home poker games and ones of pure chance, is legal in Virginia if several conditions are met.
 The home may not be used for the sole purpose of gambling.
 All participants must have an equal chance of winning.
 The house may not take a fee or rake for hosting the games.
 There is no bet limit for social gaming in Virginia.

 Fantasy Sports in Virginia